golemfoundation/wildland-client/Documentation/manpages/wl-container.rst

    If container contains any subcontainers then mount just the subcontainers and skip mounting the container's storage itself.

-.. option:: -c, --with-cache <template_name>
+.. option:: -c, --with-cache

+   Create and use a cache storage for the container using the default cache template (see :ref:`wl set-default-cache <wl-set-default-cache>`).
+   See :ref:`wl container create-cache <wl-container-create-cache>` for details about caches.

+.. option:: --cache-template <template_name>

-   Create a local cache storage for the container from a template.
+   Create and use a cache storage for the container from the given template.
    See :ref:`wl container create-cache <wl-container-create-cache>`.

 .. option:: -l, --list-all